aws-samples/shopfloor-connectivity/docs/README.md

 ## Retention strategies

 In order to prevent running out of disk space of the device that is used to store the buffered messages a retention strategy must be defined for a store and forward target.
 This can either be a period in minutes, a number of messages per target the total size in MB per target.
-Data in the buffer that falls outside of the used retention criteria will not be resubmitted and automatically deleted from the storage device.
+Data in the buffer that falls outside the used retention criteria will not be resubmitted and automatically deleted from the storage device.

 In order to reduce the storage of buffered messages the target will try to use hard links for messages that need to be stored for multiple end targets, if the file system of that device supports it.